blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

 Tutorial: Lebon *et al.* (2020) - 3D model of the DC casting of an A6060 billet
 ===============================================================================

+.. contents:: Contents:
+  :backlinks: none

-This tutorial describes how to pre-process, run and post-process a 3D direct chill (DC) casting case with directChillFoam.
+This tutorial describes the steps to pre-process, run and post-process a 3D direct chill (DC) casting case that corresponds to `Lebon et al. (2020) <https://doi.org/10.1016/j.apm.2019.08.032>`_ with directChillFoam.

 .. figure:: ../images/DC_Schematic.png
   :width: 80%